Meet the Research Computing Group

 Jeff received his PhD in physical chemistry in 2006 with a focus on theoretical methods.
 His thesis relied on high-performance computing and required familiarity with the hardware, software, and administration of HPC systems.
 He continues to use those skills both in HPC support within the University’s IT organization and in support of the College of Engineering.

-Michael is a member of UD’s Research Cyberinfrastructure team as a Scientific Application Consultant.
-His primary responsibilities are to assist UD’s research community with the HPC systems and its resources, and also serves as one of UD’s XSEDE Campus Champions.
-Michael has a B.S. in Earth Science with a major in Meteorology, from Kean University, and is currently enrolled in UD’s online Master’s program for Cybersecurity.
+Michael is a member of UD’s Research Cyberinfrastructure team as a Research Computing Security Analyst.
+His primary responsibilities are to assist UD’s research community with the HPC resources and any IT security related issues.
+He also serves as one of UD’s XSEDE Campus Champions.
+Michael has a B.S. in Earth Science with a major in Meteorology, from Kean University, and then went on to get M.S. in Cybersecurity from University of Delaware.
 His work experiences span the non-profit, private, and public sectors where he worked on a range of projects.
-Some of the projects included scientific programming, visualization, and data storage.
+Some of the projects included scientific programming, visualization, data storage, and cybersecurity.

 Anita Z. Schwartz